What Can You Do with an Early Childhood Education Degree?

 Drexel University School of Education

-Earning a degree in Early Childhood Education can pave the way for a variety of career paths, mostly involving different types of teaching positions.
+Earning a degree in Early Childhood Education can pave the way for a variety of career paths, mostly involving different types of teaching jobs.
 For instance, it can prepare you to become a teacher of young children who attend educational programs in public or private schools.
 Grade levels include, prekindergarten, kindergarten, or the early primary grades.
 But with additional education and certifications, the list of careers you can pursue with an early childhood education degree continues to grow.

 This includes a variety of teaching opportunities like English as a Second Language (ESL) or special education.
 Non-teaching positions like childcare providers or child development researchers are also possible.
 If you’re interested in building an early childhood education career, take a moment to learn about what it takes to complete a BS in Elementary Education (prek-4 certification).